IcePanorama/HarvesterHarvester/.github/USAGE.md

 ## Using HH With Other ISO 9660 File Systems

-When one provides HH with a file path that it doesn't recognize, it defaults to extracting this unknown entity as an ISO 9660 (I9660) file system.
+When one provides HH with a path to a file that it doesn't recognize, it defaults to extracting this unknown entity as an ISO 9660 (I9660) file system.
 Therefore, HH can also be used like a generic I9660 file system extractor.

 To use HH in this capacity, simply provide a path to said file system as an argument:

 ```
 # Example:
-$ ./HarvesterHarvester path/to/file.ext # the extension can be anything, in fact.
+$ ./HarvesterHarvester path/to/file.ext # the extension can be anything, in fact
 ```

 This functionality has been tested to work on (some, but not all) .iso files.
 Currently, support is only implemented for pure i9660 file systems with primary volume descriptors.
-I hope to add support for i9660 extensions such as CD-ROM XA in future versions of the i9660 library.
+I hope to add support for i9660 extensions (such as CD-ROM XA) in future versions of the i9660 library.

 This lack of support for more file systems is admittedly due to the fact that I need examples of these different kinds file systems in order to finalize the implementation of these functionalities.
-If you run HH on something other than *Harvester*, and you get an error message, please open up [a new issue]()!
+If you run HH on something other than *Harvester*, and you get an error message, please open up [a new issue](https://github.com/IcePanorama/HarvesterHarvester/issues/)!
 Thanks!

-\[TODO: add issues link above.]

 ## Advanced Usage